One-Click CheckoutWhat Merchants Need to Know Before Adoption

 A complicated or lengthy checkout is the third most-common reason for cart abandonment.
 One-click checkout streamlines and simplifies the entire process, giving the buyer less reason to walk away before finalizing the sale.

-More buys on impulse
+More Buys on Impulse

 By definition, impulse buying doesn’t involve a logical decision-making process.
 Time-intensive checkout procedures give the buyer time to reconsider and, possibly, to walk away.
 The faster the checkout, the more likely it is that the sale will happen.